JAlcocerT/JAlcocerT/content/blog/dev-git-TRICKS.md

 There are very cool projects on [Gitlab](https://jalcocert.github.io/JAlcocerT/how-to-use-gitlab/) as well.

-You can start by adding their extension to sync your repos:
+You can start by adding the **Gitlab extension** to sync your repos:

 ```sh
 code --install-extension gitlab.gitlab-workflow